datastax/kaap/docs/api-reference.md

-TLS configurations related to the broker component.
+TLS configurations used by additional components, such as the Bastion component.

 <table>
     <thead>